Free Food Tour in Sofia Bulgaria with Balkan Bites

 The interior is decorated with traditional Bulgarian costumes, chairs made of casks, and handmade wooden ornaments representing different periods of Bulgarian history.
 If you come here in the evening, you will be serenaded by one of the best Bulgarian folklore bands in the city.

 We tried three different types of Bulgarian cheese-and-yogurt dips served on tiny round breads.

-To wash it down, we sampled their homemade dessert wine called Pelin, a slightly sweet after-dinner drink that is made with 24 fermented herbs.
-Lastly, we also learned how to say ‘cheers’ in Bulgarian:
+As the finale, you’ll get to sample their homemade dessert wine called Pelin, a slightly sweet after-dinner drink that is made with 24 fermented herbs.
+But before you drink this, you’ll have to learn how to say ‘cheers’ in Bulgarian: